namtoki/English/stock/03_modifier/pre.md

   - Come on now, you may as well tell us.
   - The guy I'm playing is a really good golfer?
 Well, I may as well give up before I start. (仕方ない)

-## みんな

-- Everyone + V
-  - Everyone does it.
-- Almost all ...
-  - Almost all Japanese
-- Most ...
-  - Most people like it.
-  - Most people said ther movie was terrible, but personally I thought it was pretty good.